MetaviewAI/competency-exercises/Product Engineering/Implementation Capability (Transcript Explorer).md

 ### Expectations

-The scope of your execution should be for the quickest shippable implementation of this product.
-This exercise is intentionally open-ended and you're not expected to "finish" it.
+We're aiming to **get something working** within the time allotted for the interview, however, this exercise is intentionally open-ended and it's up to you to decide on what can be done in the time available.
 We expect to spend no more than an hour on this exercise.

 ### Evaluation